Admiring Light

 North Bank Park, Columbus, OH – Olympus OM-D E-M5 with Panasonic 14mm f/2.5

-6 thoughts on “Evening Fog on the City”
+6 responses to “Evening Fog on the City”

 Wonderful!
 I love night scenes, and I also like that 14mm lens a lot.
 Just took some myself with it on my E-PL1 (but since we’re nowhere near the city center of Frankfurt, it’s hard to compete with yours) 😉